Vinesma/.dotfiles/install/LVM & LUKS.md

 ## Decrypt with 'sd-encrypt' hook

-- Grab your `/dev/sda1` UUID and open `/etc/default/grub` for editing, adding the following line in `GRUB_CMDLINE_LINUX`, changing ID_HERE with the actual UUID:
+- Grab your `/dev/sda2` UUID and open `/etc/default/grub` for editing, adding the following line in `GRUB_CMDLINE_LINUX`, changing ID_HERE with the actual UUID:
   ```
   rd.luks.name=ID_HERE=CryptPartitionName root=/dev/GroupName/root
   ```
 - Then regenerate GRUB config.
-- `sd-encrypt` supports unlocking multiple devices, to do this, simply repeat `rd.luks.name=` for the other devices.
+- Unlike `encrypt`, `sd-encrypt` supports unlocking multiple devices, to do this, simply repeat `rd.luks.name=` for the other devices.

 ## Useful links

 [LVM on LUKS](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS)

-[Resizing LVM on LUKS](https://wiki.archlinux.org/title/Resizing_LVM-on-LUKS) [How to boot an encrypted system.](https://wiki.archlinux.org/title/Dm-crypt/System_configuration)
+[Resizing LVM on LUKS](https://wiki.archlinux.org/title/Resizing_LVM-on-LUKS)

+[How to boot an encrypted system.](https://wiki.archlinux.org/title/Dm-crypt/System_configuration)